-I was getting my hair cut and these two women — younger than me by decades — huddled around a salon chair near me.
+I was getting my hair cut and these two women — younger than me by 10+ years — huddled around a salon chair near me.
 They were alternating between sitting in it and standing by it.
 They were taking picture of each other and seemed to be posting them online.

 A few minutes later, I looked over to see the one with the really beautiful hair sitting in the chair, and the other one, who apparently worked there, stripping layer after layer of hair extensions off her scalp.
 What a shock.